 Smith v.
 Ward

 For 10 years, inmate Lester Smith has been fighting for his right to wear a beard in accordance with his Muslim religious beliefs.
 Even though 38 states and the Bureau of Prisons allow prisoners to have untrimmed beards, the Georgia Department of Corrections and the Eleventh Circuit maintain that Smith can only grow a half-inch beard.
-Now Smith is appealing to the United States Supreme Court to ask it to review his case.
+Smith appealed to the United States Supreme Court, asking it to review his case.

 Share this Case

 The peaceful expression of religion is an important aspect of human culture, and can provide important and unique benefits for prisoners and society alike.
 Studies have shown that allowing prisoners to connect with their faith helps with rehabilitation, ensures that they can reintegrate into society when released, and reduces recidivism.
 For decades, the Religious Land Use and Institutionalized Persons Act (RLUIPA) has protected the religious freedom of inmates.
 It has enabled Jewish inmates to obey kosher diets, Catholics to access to important sacraments, and practitioners of many faiths to possess religious texts.